 If you fancy a soft and dewy complexion, strobing is one makeup technique you absolutely need to try out.
 But first, let’s get down to the basics and understand what this trend is all about.
 Strobing is a highlighting technique that is used to create an illuminated complexion.
 There’s no contouring or bronzing involved, and it’s all about that glow!
 It focuses on creating healthy-looking skin rather than the sculpted look that contouring gives you.
-If you think strobing is your jam, read on because we’ve put together a simple tutorial along with everything you need to know about this glorious technique.
+If you think strobing is your jam, read on because we’ve put together a simple tutorial along with everything you need to know about the strobe effect.

 Strobing Makeup Tutorial